dotnet/docs-maui/docs/user-interface/handlers/customize.md

 ## Subscribe to native control events

 A handlers `NativeView` property can be accessed to set native control properties, invoke native control methods, and subscribe to native control events.
-Subscribing to a native control event should occur when the `HandlerChanged` event fires, which indicates that the native control that implements the cross-platform control is available and initialized.
-Similarly, unsubscribing from the native event should occur when the `HandlerChanging` event fires, which indicates that the control's handler is about to be removed from the cross-platform control.
+Subscribing to a native control event should occur when the `HandlerChanged` event is raised, which indicates that the native control that implements the cross-platform control is available and initialized.
+Similarly, unsubscribing from the native event should occur when the `HandlerChanging` event is raised, which indicates that the control's handler is about to be removed from the cross-platform control.
 For more information about handler lifecycle events, see [Handler lifecycle](#handler-lifecycle).

 To subscribe to, and unsubscribe from, native control events you must register event handlers for the `HandlerChanged` and `HandlerChanging` events on the .NET MAUI control being customized: